 Firstly, a cob house looks beautiful due to the design freedom one has while erecting the structure.
 Cob as a building material is very easy to find, which makes it a practical option.
 Let’s have a look at some of the highlighting advantages of building a cob house.

 Since the material used for cob house construction is locally sourced, it is a dirt-cheap method of building a dwelling which will last for years.
 All you need is a piece of land to erect the structure, and it will cost you almost one-tenth the cost of building a conventional home.
 As an added advantage there is zero carbon footprint which goes very well for eco-friendly living.

 As the cob house is built from natural earth materials, it is absolutely healthy to live in.
 There are no toxic emissions as compared to a conventional building which uses synthetic and industrial formed materials.

 # Energy efficient

-One major advantage that a cob house has is its energy efficient design.
+One major advantage that a cob house has is its energy-efficient design.
 This is due to the high thermal mass which keeps the indoor temperature consistent.
-It is a good option for hot climate areas, as the inside temperature is automatically regulated without the need of any fancy equipment.
+It is a good option for hot climate areas, as the inside temperature is automatically regulated without the need for any fancy equipment.